 With any luck, you’re parting ways with your nanny because you don’t actually need nanny care anymore.
 But unfortunately, this is often not the case.

-Now, I can’t guarantee that this process will be completely painless, but here are my eight tips for how to part ways with your nanny.
+We can’t guarantee that this process will be completely painless, but here are our eight tips for how to part ways with your nanny.

 Tip #1: Evaluate your options